ddaugher/backoffice_docs/source/config.rst

 Elixir Releases
 ---------------

-If you want to pass options to :bash:`mix release` such as the release name, you can specify options with the :bash:`GIGALIXIR_RELEASE_OPTIONS` env var.
+If you want to pass options to :bash:`mix release` such as the release name, you can specify options with the :bash:`BACKOFFICEDOCS_RELEASE_OPTIONS` env var.

 For example, to build a different release other than the default, run

 .. code-block:: bash

-    gigalixir config:set GIGALIXIR_RELEASE_OPTIONS="my-release"
+    gigalixir config:set BACKOFFICEDOCS_RELEASE_OPTIONS="my-release"

 How do I use a private hex dependency?
 ======================================